-The Grady High School student who shot herself in the leg while on campus Wednesday will spend another night in jail.
+A Grady High School senior who shot herself in the leg on campus earlier this week was released on bond Friday.

 Her father told FOX 5 News after her court appearance that he wants to see his daughter go back to school and graduate.